ckb-next/ckb-next/DAEMON.md

 -------

 Because sometimes the communication between the daemon and the keyboard is corrupted after resuming from standby or suspend, a restart function is implemented.
-It first calls the quit() funtion, then it calls main() again with the original parameter list.
+It first calls the quit() function, then it calls main() again with the original parameter list.

 There are two ways to restart the daemon:
 - send the string "restart some-description-as-one-word" to the cmd-pipe (normally /dev/input/ckb1/cmd or /dev/input/ckb2/cmd, depending on what device gets which ID.